raspberrypilearning/editor-rocket-launch/en/step_7.md

 ![A slow animation of the smoke effect.](images/rocket_smoke.gif)

+✅ Set the fill colour to grey.

+✅ Generate a random number between 5 and 10.

+✅ Draw a circle the size of the random number.

 --- /task ---

 Set the fill colour for the smoke to transparent grey.